vkhorikov/DatabaseUpgradeTool/README.md

 This is a database upgrade tool that works with .NET and SQL Server specifically.
 It is extremely light-weight: consists of only 4 classes (including Program.cs).

-The best practices behind this tool are described in my Pluralsight course (the link is coming soon).
+The best practices behind this tool are described in my [Pluralsight course][L6].

 How to Get Started
 --------------